denyskoech/Junalippu-workshop/README.md

 # Junalippu workshop
- A practice run exercise for team development collaboration efforts.
+ A practice run exercise for team development collaboration efforts to master principles of Git.